keithalewis/math/eebo.md

 if that is positive.
 But D knew something no option issuer did: they were overvaluing the option.
-The option issuer will value it using the discounted risk-neural expected payoff of the call without incorporating the knowleged D has about its price drastically dropping in the near future.
+The option issuer will value it using the discounted risk-neural expected payoff of the call without incorporating the knowledge D has about its price drastically dropping in the near future.

 D gave BigBank this information so we were able to offer them a lower